niolabs/docs/docs/api/services.md

 ## Create API

-If you're working with a {{ book.product }} project from scratch, you're going to be creating and configuring services.
+If you're working with a {{ book.product }} project from scratch, you need to create and configure services.
 Create a new service with the Create API by sending a POST request with the applicable JSON data.
 When creating a new service, you can optionally include the configured values of the service type properties.
 At a minimum, you must specify the service `type` and `name` and any configuration values for required service properties that do not have a default value.
 For example, to create the `SimulateAndLog` service of the basic type `Service`

     curl -XPOST 'http://localhost:8181/services' --data '{"type": "Service", "name": "SimulateAndLog"}' -H 'Content-Type: applcation/json'